Claudesidian MCP

 • Memory storage is contained within your vault

-• No data is sent externally without consent, except for embedding and LLM API calls if you enable the Memory Manager feature
+• No data is sent externally without consent, except for LLM API calls when using AI features

 LLM Integration and Custom Agent Management